-- our ability to successfully implement our strategic reprioritization or realize any or all of the anticipated benefits once implemented; - our ability to raise substantial additional capital to continue as a going concern and fund our planned operations in the near term and our strategic reprioritization in the longer term; - our ability to successfully consummate any strategic transactions, including, but not limited to, an acquisition, merger, reverse merger, sale of assets, strategic partnerships, capital raises or other transactions; - estimates regarding our expenses, use of cash, timing of future cash needs and anticipated capital requirements; - our ability to license additional intellectual property to support our strategic reprioritization or out-license our intellectual property and to comply with our existing license agreements; - our ability to enter into partnerships or strategic collaboration agreements and our ability to achieve the results and potential benefits contemplated from relationships with collaborators; - our ability to maintain and establish collaborations and licenses; - our expectation of developments and projections relating to competition from other pharmaceutical and biotechnology companies or our industry; - the anticipated amount, timing and accounting of contract liabilities, milestones and other payments under licensing, collaboration or acquisition agreements, research and development costs and other expenses; and - our intellectual property position, including the strength and enforceability of our intellectual property rights.
+- our ability to successfully implement our strategic reprioritization or realize any or all of the anticipated benefits once implemented; - our ability to raise substantial additional capital to continue as a going concern and fund our planned operations in the near term and our strategic reprioritization in the longer term; - our ability to successfully consummate any strategic transactions, including, but not limited to, an acquisition, merger, reverse merger, sale of assets, strategic partnerships, capital raises or other transactions; - estimates regarding our expenses, use of cash, cash runway, timing of future cash needs and anticipated capital requirements; - our ability to license additional intellectual property to support our strategic reprioritization or out-license our intellectual property and to comply with our existing license agreements; - our ability to enter into partnerships or strategic collaboration agreements and our ability to achieve the results and potential benefits contemplated from relationships with collaborators; - our ability to maintain collaborations and licenses; - our expectation of developments and projections relating to competition from other pharmaceutical and biotechnology companies or our industry; - our plans relating to conducting future in vitro testing, in vivo efficacy studies, and non-clinical and IND-enabling activities; - the anticipated amount, timing and accounting of contract liabilities, milestones and other payments under licensing, collaboration or acquisition agreements, research and development costs and other expenses; - our ability to remain listed on the Nasdaq Capital Market; and - our intellectual property position, including the strength and enforceability of our intellectual property rights.

-Any forward-looking statements in this Quarterly Report on Form 10-Q reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
+Any forward-looking statements in this Quarterly Report on Form 10-Q reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, level of activity, performance or achievements to be materially different from any future results, level of activity, performance or achievements expressed or implied by these forward-looking statements.
 Factors that may cause actual results to differ materially from current expectations include, among other things, those described under Part II, Item 1A, "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q. Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.

-Unless the context requires otherwise, references in this Quarterly Report to "Alaunos," the "Company," "we," "us" or "our" refer to Alaunos Therapeutics, Inc., and its subsidiaries.
+Unless the context requires otherwise, references in this Quarterly Report to "Alaunos," the "Company," "we," "us" or "our" refer to Alaunos Therapeutics, Inc.